socioware1/trickery/README.md

 # trickery
-To bind a third-party service to a custom code
+To bind a third-party service into a custom code